-Clippinger, a Republican, was the representative for Illinois's 24th congressional district from 1945 to 1948.
+Clippinger was the representative for Illinois’s 24th congressional district and was a Republican.
+He served from 1945 to 1948.

 From Dec 1945 to Aug 1948, Clippinger missed 26 of 302 roll call votes, which is 8.6%.
 This is much worse than the median of 3.5% among the lifetime records of representatives serving in Aug 1948.
 The chart below reports missed votes over time.